 Sir Spore stood again in the pool and felt a funny tingle as he gained experience from the croaking of the wabbit.
 Despite not engaging directly all members of a stack got a small portion of experience from any kill, as did commanders.
 Nowhere near enough for him to level though.

 Both A and C were now level twos.
-Neither had gained hits, attack, or defense but each had gained four move and two upkeep cost.
+Neither had gained hits, attack, or defense but each had gained four move and one upkeep cost.
 He ordered them to sweep the glade for any more units.

 The Weirdish had not gained a level either.
 “Greetings new Ally!”
 Edelbert began “My name is Sir Edelbert Spore.
 What might I call you?”

 “Weirdish” was all Edelbert received in reply.
 The unit smiled and bobbed as it spoke however.